AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 For more on the AMP for Email format, specification and requirements, see the [AMP developer documentation](https://amp.dev/documentation/guides-and-tutorials/learn/email-spec/amp-email-format/?format=email).

-### Key steps to test AMP for Email with Adobe Campaign {#key-steps-to-test-amp}
+### Key steps to use AMP for Email with Adobe Campaign {#key-steps-to-use-amp}

-To successfully test sending an AMP email with Adobe Campaign, follow the steps below:
+To successfully test and send an AMP email with Adobe Campaign, follow the steps below:
 1. Install the **[!UICONTROL AMP support (Beta)** package.
 See [Installing Campaign standard packages](../../installation/using/installing-campaign-standard-packages.md).
 1. Create an email and build your AMP content within Adobe Campaign.
 See [Build AMP email content with Adobe Campaign](../../delivery/using/defining-the-email-content.md#build-amp-email-content).
 1. Make sure you follow all the delivery requirements from the email providers supporting the AMP format.